stefanluth/nanoSQLite/README.md

 - Robust: The `sqlite3` module is part of the Python standard library and has been extensively tested.
 - Pythonic: The nanoSQLite API is designed to be as Pythonic as possible, which makes it intuitive and easy to use.
 - Pure Python: nanoSQLite is written with no dependencies.
-- Lightweight: nanoSQLite is a single-file module with around 200 lines of code.
+- Lightweight: nanoSQLite is a single-file module with less than 300 lines of code.
 - Open Source: nanoSQLite is distributed under the MIT license.

 ## Examples